Date of Degree

 Copyright 2010 Margaret Nkirote Mwenda

 Mwenda, Margaret Nkirote.
-"Underrepresented minority students in STEM doctoral programs: the role of financial support and relationships with faculty and peers." dissertation, University of Iowa, 2010.
+"Underrepresented minority students in STEM doctoral programs: the role of financial support and relationships with faculty and peers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.